 - Please be flexible – we can’t guarantee specific courses.
 If your participation in the program depends on a particular course, be sure to make a note on your online course form.

-- Arts (Humanities): Certain departments are grouped together and can’t be taken together because of scheduling conflicts/timetable constraints (for example English & Politics, Sociology & Philosophy).
+- Arts (Humanities): Certain departments are grouped together and can’t be taken together because of scheduling/timetable (for example English & Politics, History & Music).
 Please view the subject groupings (Groups A-F) on the UCD Course Catalog to make sure the departments you wish to study in are not grouped together.
-Typically, students enrolling in the College of Arts divide their course work between three departments.

 Choosing Your Courses

-In addition to your proposed list of 6-10 courses, we recommend that you choose a series of alternate courses.
-Your first choice selections may not be available due to scheduling changes, time conflicts, prerequisites or cancellations.
+- In addition to your proposed list of 6-10 courses, choose a series of alternates.
+Selections may not be available due to scheduling changes, time conflicts, prerequisites or cancellations.

 ||Introduction to Scientific Research

 - SCI 30010: Introduction to Scientific Research is a special course offered to College of Science study abroad students only.
 It introduces students to the principles of scientific research through attachment to an active research group in the College of Science.
 Students will become active members of a research group and work under the direction of the group's Principal Investigator.
 Students will learn about the research focus of the group and conduct independent research into the scientific literature of relevance to the group's activity.
 They will shadow a member of the research team in the laboratory and master one basic and one advanced laboratory skill, in addition to learning how to develop a hypothesis, analyze the research data, and write a scientific abstract.

 Official course registration will take place about a month prior to your program start.